SfShev/SaladRecipes/cesar.md

 Use the side of a knife blade to mash into a paste, then scrape into a medium bowl.
 Whisk in egg yolks, 2 Tbsp. lemon juice, and mustard.
 Adding drop by drop to start, gradually whisk in olive oil, then vegetable oil; whisk until dressing is thick and glossy.
 Whisk in Parmesan.
 Season with salt, pepper, and more lemon juice, if desired.

+2. CROUTONS:
+Preheat oven to 375°.
+Toss bread with olive oil on a baking sheet; season with salt and pepper.
+Bake, tossing occasionally, until golden, 10–15 minutes.